Peanut butter: Packaging

-A 2012 article stated that "China and India are the first and second-largest producers, respectively", of peanuts.
-The United States of America "...is the third-largest producer of peanuts (Georgia and Texas are the two major peanut-producing states)" and "more than half of the American peanut crop goes into making peanut butter."
+A 2012 article stated that China and India are the first and second-largest producers of peanuts.
+The United States is the third-largest producer of peanuts.
+Georgia and Texas are the two major peanut-producing states, and more than half of the American peanut crop is used to make peanut butter.

 Consumption

-The United States is a leading exporter of peanut butter, and one of the largest consumers of peanut butter annually per capita.
+The United States is a leading exporter of peanut butter and one of the largest consumers of peanut butter annually per capita.
 January 24 is National Peanut Butter Day in the United States.
 In March 2020 during the COVID-19 pandemic, retail sales of peanut butter in the United States increased by 75% over the level in March 2019.